Tool Introduction

 - View the logarithm result: The tool will automatically display the calculated logarithm result in the "Logarithm" field, formatted according to the decimal places you set.

-Input parameter format requirements: The “Number to Convert” must be a positive number; “Decimal Places” must be a non-negative integer.
+Input parameter format requirements: "Number to convert" must be a positive number; "Decimal places" must be a non-negative integer.

 Frequently Asked Questions

-- Q: Which logarithm bases does this calculator support?
+- Q: Which logarithm bases does this logarithm calculator support?

-- A: This tool supports the calculation of natural logarithms (base e), binary logarithms (base 2), and common logarithms (base 10).
+- A: This tool supports calculations for natural logarithms (base e), binary logarithms (base 2), and common logarithms (base 10).

 - Q: Are there any restrictions or requirements for the input number?

-- A: The number to convert must be a positive number greater than zero.
+- A: The number to be converted must be a positive number greater than zero.
 Zero or negative numbers do not have real logarithms.

 - Q: Can the precision of the output result be adjusted?

-- A: Yes, you can set the number of decimal places for the result display through the “Decimal Places” field, with a default of 2 decimal places.
+- A: Yes, you can set the number of decimal places displayed for the result using the "Decimal places" field, with a default of 2 decimal places.

-- Please ensure that the “Number to Convert” entered is a positive number; otherwise, a valid real logarithm cannot be calculated.
+- Please ensure that the entered "Number to convert" is a positive number; otherwise, a valid real logarithm cannot be calculated.

-- Before performing the calculation, please confirm that you have correctly selected the required logarithm base (e, 2, or 10) to obtain the correct calculation result.
+- Before performing the calculation, please confirm that the desired logarithm base (e, 2, or 10) has been correctly selected to obtain the correct calculation result.